Somebody asked for some examples of how I use the

 It's a contrived example, for sure, but it shows the problem quite well: if two view scripts are rendered during creation of the same content, then you have the potential for duplicate content in your placeholders.
 However, in this case, the duplicate content will not occur, as the helpers detect the duplicate entries when they're added, and skip them.

-you to create content in your view scripts that you then capture for use
+method, allowing you to create content in your view scripts that you then

 This is particularly useful for the

 inlineScript()) helper, you can have it executed at the

 end of your document, which is what Y!Slow recommends).
 The same goes for the

 headStyle() helper; you can define custom stylesheets to include directly in

 your document directly with the view that needs them.